kubapok/cnlps-caiccaic/README.md

 It is also the place to ask questions about the challenge and usage of the Gonito platform.

 ## Deadline changes ##
-Submission deadlines have been extended by one week.
+- Submission deadlines have been extended by one week.
 Please check [Dates](#Dates) section above.
+- For technical reasons we won't release test-B subser and test-A is treated as an official evaluation set.